The entrainment and energetics of turbulent plumes in a confined space: Problem definition

 \subsection{Simulation details}

-We will compare our theoretical predictions to the direct simulation of equations \eqref{eq:lmom}-\eqref{eq:lbuoy}.
-The code employs a fourth-order finite volume discretisation, the details of which are documented in \citet{CraJjfm2015a}.
-On the horizontal boundaries we apply a free-slip condition on the velocity and homogeneous Neumann conditions on the buoyancy field outside the circular sources.
+We will compare theoretical predictions to the direct simulation of \eqref{eq:lmom}-\eqref{eq:lbuoy}.
+The code we use employs a fourth-order finite volume discretisation, the details of which are documented in \citet{CraJjfm2015a}.
+We simulate the medium of air, with a Prandtl number $Pr=\nu/\kappa=0.71$ and consider flows with Reynolds number $Re=4185$, which corresponds to a Rayleigh number of $Pr\,Re^2 =1.24\times 10^{7}$.
+On the horizontal (top and bottom) boundaries we apply a free-slip condition on the velocity and homogeneous Neumann conditions on the buoyancy field outside the circular sources.
 Inside the circular sources we impose an inhomogeneous Neumann condition on buoyancy to produce a constant flux.
-The grid is Cartesian and uniformly spaced; hence the shape of the nominally circular sources is formed using approximately $150$ square cells over a radius of $H/10$.
+On the vertical boundaries (sides) of the domain we impose periodic boundary conditions on all dependent variables.
+The grid is Cartesian and uniformly spaced; hence the shape of the nominally circular sources is formed approximately using square cells to fill a disk of diameter $D=H/5$.
 The plumes are unforced and therefore nominally lazy at their source \citep{HunGjfm2005b}.
-This means that the plumes contract in vicinity of the source \citep{FanTjfm2003a}, resulting in an effective radius that is significantly less than the physical source radius (see, e.g. the top-right of figure \ref{fig:buoy}).
-We therefore do not expect the latter to play a leading role in the problem.
-A summary of the simulation details is provided in table \ref{tab:02}.
+This means that the plumes contract in the vicinity of the source \citep{FanTjfm2003a}, resulting in an effective radius that is significantly less than the physical source radius (see, e.g. the sources in figure \ref{fig:buoy}).
+A summary of the simulation details is provided in table \ref{tab:02} and in appendix \ref{sec:valid} we demonstrate the convergence of the results and investigate their sensitivity with respect to changes in the Reynolds number.